-5. Result
+5 Result

-Before turning to the main results in this paper, I need first to discuss and outline the relevant firm-specific characteristics in year t-I that may affect firms' probability to source intraindustry intermediate inputs from abroad in year t, i.e. the variables to be included in the covariate X{it-1} of equation (8).
+Before turning to the main results in this paper, I need first to discuss and outline the relevant firm-specific characteristics in year t-1 that may affect firms' probability to source intra-industry intermediate inputs from abroad in year t, i.e. the variables to be included in the covariate $X{it-1}$ of Equation (8).

 As discussed above and in line with Abraham and Taylor (1996) and Bandick (2016), the reasons for a firm to contract out activities are often influenced by three general motives; to save labor costs, to reduce workload volatility and to gain from economies of scale.
-For this reason, the probit model will include the following firm-level variables; log average skilled and unskilled wage costs to account for labor costs, growth (in terms of sales) as compared to the industry to account for workload volatility, and as a proxy for economies of scale, I will use log level of sales, log capital stock and skill intensity.
+For this reason, the probit model will include the following firm-level variables; log average skilled and unskilled wage costs to account for labor costs, growth (in terms of sales) as compared to the industry to account for workload volatility, and as a proxy for economies of scale, I will use log firm size (employment level), log level of sales, log capital stock and skill intensity.
 The result from the probit model is shown in Table 4.